A commercial to help save Louisiana's diminishing coastline meant to invoke emotion and provoke thought

 Designing and building a Rube Goldberg machine to show ExxonMobil's economic impact on Baton Rouge

-When Red Six Media convinced ExxonMobil Baton Rouge to build a Rube Goldberg machine for a television commercial, they called us to make it happen.
-We flushed out their creative concept and figure out each part of the machine and how they would work.
-Then we brought the machine to life.
+When Red Six Media convinced ExxonMobil Baton Rouge to build a Rube Goldberg machine for a television commercial, they called us to help them make it happen.
+We worked hand-in-hand with the Red Six team to develop the creative for the spot and figure out each part of the machine.
+Then It was up to elbow/room to bring the machine to life.
 We designed and built all the mechanisms and triggers for the machine (excluding the rolling ball sculptures) including the domino artwork built from 4250 dominos.

-CLIENT ➞ ExxonMobil Baton Rouge AGENCY ➞ Red Six Media CONCEPT ➞ Red Six Media PRODUCER ➞ elbow/room SCRIPT ➞ Red Six Media CREATIVE DIRECTION ➞ elbow/room ART DIRECTION ➞ Red Six Media MACHINE BUILDING ➞ elbow/room ROLLING BALL SCULPTURES ➞ Tom Harold DOMINO ART ➞ elbow/room PRODUCTION CREW ➞ Digital FX VIDEO DIRECTION ➞ Red Six Media POST PRODUCTION ➞ Red Six Media SOUND DESIGN ➞ Ford Sound Design VOICE TALENT ➞ Vera
+CLIENT ➞ ExxonMobil Baton Rouge AGENCY ➞ Red Six Media CONCEPT ➞ Red Six Media CREATIVE DEVELOPMENT ➞ elbow/room PRODUCER ➞ elbow/room SCRIPT ➞ Red Six Media CREATIVE DIRECTION ➞ Red Six Media ART DIRECTION ➞ Red Six Media MACHINE BUILDING ➞ elbow/room ROLLING BALL SCULPTURES ➞ Tom Harold DOMINO ART ➞ elbow/room PRODUCTION CREW ➞ Digital FX POST PRODUCTION ➞ Red Six Media SOUND DESIGN ➞ Ford Sound Design VOICE TALENT ➞ Vera

 Animated TV Commercial